Explore The Homewood

 Pick up a copy of the richly illustrated guidebook from nearby Claremont to learn more about the fascinating history of The Homewood, Gwynne and the Modernist movement.

-Please note you need to book tickets to The Homewood.
-You can book for today up until 8am.
+The Homewood is currently closed and will reopen in April 2025.
+Please note you need to book tickets to The Homewood, and tickets for April 2025 will go live in March.
+You can book for each day up until 8am on the day.
 Every Thursday time slots will be available for the next 14 days.

 You might also be interested in